sosy-lab/benchexec/doc/benchmarking.md

 For more general guidelines about benchmarking, e.g., what to do when implementing a benchmarking tool, please read our paper [Reliable Benchmarking: Requirements and Solutions](https://www.sosy-lab.org/research/pub/2019-STTT.Reliable_Benchmarking_Requirements_and_Solutions.pdf).
+There are also many other valuable resources about benchmarking, for example this list of [Benchmarking Crimes](https://gernot-heiser.org/benchmarking-crimes.html).

 ### Document as much as possible
 For correct interpretation of results, it is important that everything important